 Concluded Nelson, “What wowed me was the passion the students had for their discipline and their learning.
 I was floored by their excitement every day, and by watching their skills evolve and their confidence grow.
 By the end of the program they were truly undergraduate scholars.”

 The Undergraduate Council on Research and Scholarship

 According to Dean Tarek Sobh, this coming year will mark a significant milestone for the institution: the University of Bridgeport will be formally recognized as a “research university.”
 To promote a culture of inquiry by furthering professional development through the advancement of knowledge and the production of research, the newly-formed Undergraduate Council on Research and Scholarship will take a stronger role in the years ahead.
 Members include:

 Tarek Sobh, Ph.D.

-Senior vice President for Graduate Studies & Resarch
+Senior Vice President for Graduate Studies & Research

 Dean of the School of Engineering

 Director of Undergraduate Research